philc/book-notes/engineering/thinking in systems - donella meadows.md

     * "Look for leverage points around birth rates, interest rates, erosion rates, 'success to the successful' loops, any place where the more you have of something, the more you have the possibility of having more."
-  * Information flows - the structure of who does and does not have access to information
+  * Information flows: the structure of who does and does not have access to information
     * "Missing information flows is one of the most common causes of system malfunction.
 Adding or restoring information can be a powerful intervention, usually much easier and cheaper than rebuilding physical infrastructure."
     * Adding an information flow adds a new loop to the system.
-  * Rules - incentives, punishments, constraints
+  * Rules: incentives, punishments, constraints
     * "If you want to understand the deepest malfunctions of systems, pay attention to the rules and to who has power over them."
-  * Self-organization -- the power to add, change, or evolve system structure
+  * Self-organization: the power to add, change, or evolve system structure
     * "One aspect of almost every culture is the belief in the utter superiority of that culture.
       Insistence on a single culture shuts down learning and cuts back resilience."
-  * Goals -- the purpose or function of the system
+  * Goals: the purpose or function of the system
     * "Changing the players in the system is a low-level intervention, as long as the players fit into the same old system.
 The exception to that rule is at the top, where a single player can have the power to change the system's goal."
     * Changing the goal of a system is a powerful lever; all stocks and flows will contort to align with it.
-  * Paradigms -- the mindset out of which the system -- its goals, structure, rules, delays, parameters -- arises
+  * Paradigms: the mindset out of which the system -- its goals, structure, rules, delays, parameters -- arises
     * "So how do you change paradigms?
 Thomas Kuhn, who wrote the seminal book about the great paradigm shifts of science, has a lot to say about that.
 You keep pointing at the anomalies